parthdhingra27-maker/RobotArm/JOURNAL.md

-## 11/9/2025 6 PM - Finished Code, Finished GitHub, Shipped Project
+## 11/9/2025 6 PM - Finished Code, Finished GitHub, Shipped Project - 4.5 hours

 Today I finally decided the CAD is finished.
 I have decided not to design an end-effector for now since I want to make a custom robot hand that will later attach to the end of this Robot Arm.
 I want to get the arm working with a fully custom UI before worrying about the end-effector.